brightsparc/containerday/README.md

 ## Lab 1

-This workshop introduces the basics of working with microservices and ECS.
-[Get Started](https://github.com/brightsparc/containerday/tree/master/microservices) with
+This workshop introduces the basics of working with [Microservices and ECS](https://github.com/brightsparc/containerday/tree/master/microservices)

 ## Lab 2